Policies

 Use grant and deny rules to control who can read, write, update, and delete entity rows.

-Policies are the core of Kizaki’s data access model.
-They live on entities and decide who can read, insert, update, or delete rows.
-The runtime enforces them everywhere that data can be accessed, which is why they are one of the most important parts of the schema.
+Policies live on entities and decide who can read, insert, update, or delete rows.
+The runtime enforces them everywhere data is accessed.

-- Kizaki looks up the policies for the entity and action
+- Look up the policies for the entity and action.

-- it finds the grants that match the current principal
+- Find the grants that match the current principal.

-- if nothing grants access, the operation is denied
+- If nothing grants access, deny the operation.

-- the same policy model applies across reads, writes, includes, routes, and live queries
+- The same model applies across reads, writes, includes, routes, and live queries.

 Grant Syntax